 Avalanches are an inherent risk of heli-skiing in Alaska, and anyone who chooses to ski with us assumes that risk.
 Though avalanche risk can never be fully eliminated, our program is designed to mitigate risk and avoid avalanches.
 On arrival day each guest will complete our orientation and safety briefing that includes but is not limited to avalanche burial search and rescue practice.

 How much terrain do you have?

-Virtually unlimited.
-New for 2022: we are proud and humbled that the Cordova Ranger District chose Pulseline Adventure as one of the recipients of a Special Use Permit for heli-skiing on the Chugach National Forest, widely considered the finest skiing and snowboarding terrain on the planet.
+Virtually unlimited with our land agency permits through the Bureau of Land Management, US Forest Service, and State of Alaska.
+We are proud and humbled that the Cordova Ranger District chose Pulseline Adventure as one of the recipients of a Special Use Permit for heli-skiing on the Chugach National Forest, widely considered the finest skiing and snowboarding terrain on the planet.

-We are also permitted to fly on all State of Alaska lands that are managed by the Department of Natural Resources.
+We are also permitted for heli-skiing on terrain managed by the Bureau of Land Management around Valdez and all State of Alaska lands that are managed by the Department of Natural Resources.
 State lands in the Chugach Mountains offer more terrain than could be skied in several lifetimes, and the terrain is stunning.

 Alaska heli-skiing started in the early 1990s, and after three decades much of the terrain remains untouched and waiting to be skied.
 With a few thousand square miles of mountains available to explore, there’s always another run of a lifetime right around the corner.

 How long will we ski each day?

 Weather, snow conditions, amount of daylight, and other factors dictate how long we can heli-ski each day.
 Some days we may be out crushing it from dawn to dusk.
 Other days we may launch later or return earlier due to conditions.

 When is the best time to come?